-Document Operation A workflow screen that provides an interface for authorized users to manipulate a combination of document properties such as Document Type or Document ID, or by more specialized properties using the Detailed Search.
+A web interface in which users can search for documents.
+Users may search by a combination of document properties such as Document Type or Document ID, or by more specialized properties using the Detailed Search.
 Search results are displayed in a list similar to an Action List.